openzipkin/brave/brave/RATIONALE.md

 words, we trust our developers to proceed with caution.
 In the first seven years of project history, we have had no issues raised with this policy.

+### Java 1.6
+Brave is a telemetry library and can only trace applications in JREs that support its bytecode.
+Java 1.6 is still a traced technology of August 2020.
+Here's a quote from Fabian Lange of Instana, a tracing vendor, at that time:

+> We have 1.6 / 1.7 customers and we happily support them with our auto instrumentation.

+While other modules in this project are higher Java levels, the core library remains at 1.6.
+This allows the highest applicability at the cost of inconvenience to core library maintainers.

 ### Zero dependency policy
 Brave is a telemetry library, which means it is used inside other low-level libraries.
-We are unable to predict the version ranges of those libraries, and attempting to do that would limit the applicability of Brave, which is an anti- goal.
+Attempting to do that would limit the applicability of Brave, which is an anti-goal.
 Instead, we choose to use nothing except floor Java version features, currently Java 6.

 Here's an example of when things that seem right aren't.
 We once dropped our internal `@Nullable` annotation (which is source retention), in favor of JSR